ProteinEngineering-PESB2/PeptipediaParser/README.md

 This preprocessing workflow uses some python libraries listed on requirements.txt.
 The raw data and auxiliar data used in this workflow are stored [here](https://drive.google.com/drive/folders/14YFwy1SXkkZGdsso5OzkRN7OB7MArPrP?usp=drive_link).

+## Execute workflow.
+Using an appropiate conda environment, and adding auxiliar_data and raw_data to main path, execute run_processing.sh.